skaboy007/CodePromptify-vs-extention/README.md

 ## Acknowledgments

-- Inspired by the original CodePromptify utility tool
+- Inspired by the original [CodePromptify](https://github.com/skaboy007/CodePromptify) utility tool that was inspired by [code2prompt](https://github.com/mufeedvh/code2prompt)
 - Thanks to all contributors and users for their support

 *Enjoy using CodePromptify!
 If you find this extension helpful, please consider giving it a star on GitHub or leaving a review on the VS Code Marketplace.*